leo-lyy/leo-lyy.github.io/_pages/index.md

 📊 During my undergraduate years, I actively participated in multiple mathematical modeling competitions, which strengthened my skills in **MATLAB**, scientific visualization, and machine learning.

-🚀 My journey into programing began in high school, when I participated in the [National Olympiad in Informatics](https://www.noi.cn/).
+🚀 My journey into programing began in high school, when I participated in the NOI.
 It was then that I began learning **C++**, kindling my passion for exploring both computer software and hardware.